petertea96/Genetic-Association-Methodology-Research/Power pilot study/README.md

 * __Pilot_Study_Step2.sh__
   * This sends an Array Job.
-We take our raw data in the Pilot_Study_Raw_Data directory, clean it, and then save our clean data in the Pilot_Study_Clean_Data directory.
+  * This bash script calls the Pilot_Study_Step2.R R script.
+This R script takes the raw ms data output and cleans it to produce one set of .txt files containing the haplotype data (haplodata{ i }.txt) and another set of .txt containing the tree data (treedata{ i }.txt).
+  * These cleaned datasets will be saved in the Pilot_Study_Clean_Data directory.
+  * FYI This took 8 minutes to complete.

 * __Pilot_Study_Step3.sh__